-who use wheelchairs or crutches and visually impaired people) face while visiting art museums.
 In-depth interviews revealed that people with disabilities are not able to experience the museums as they wish, despite museums' efforts toward becoming accessible to all.
 According to their findings, the difficulties the visitors face are divided into two sections: those encountered outside the exhibition (such as physical obstacles on the way to and from the museum) and those experienced within the exhibition itself.
 Within the exhibition, difficulties are related to the public space within the museum, including issues like counter heights (at the cashier, information desk, earphone-rental station, and shops), as well as obstacles posed by the exhibits themselves [18].

-Therefore, in our current work, we decided to concentrate on the specific needs of mobility disability at the museum itself with an emphasis on art exhibitions.
+Therefore, in our current work, we decided to concentrate on the specific needs of mobility disability at the museum itself.
 There may be observable signs that a museum visitor has a physical disability, such as use of a cane, crutches, or wheelchair.
 In this context, features such as ramps, lifts, and elevators provide greater accessibility.
 So do less apparent accommodations like positioning exhibit descriptions at a seated person's eye level, paving a gravel trail, or installing a power door opener.
 The least obvious accommodation, however considered as the most common issue, is the positioning of the exhibit objects themselves, especially the height of the exhibits displayed [18].
-Typically, visual items in exhibitions (e.g., artifact, graphic, prop) are displayed within cases, either free-standing or wallhung.
+Typically, visual items in exhibitions (e.g., artifact, graphic, prop) are displayed within cases, either free-standing or wall-hung.
 Those cases should be allowed to be viewed by people who use wheelchairs as well as people that are standing, be they short or tall.
 Therefore, they should be designed at the appropriate height and have a clear floor space to stand next to it and allowing other visitors, with disabilities and without, to pass by (see Figure 1).